Jim Aikin's Oblong Blob

 I’m in the process of writing you a long email, particularly regarding the great “Csound beginner” debate.

-2. Ken Kiser said
+2. Ken Kiser says:

 Really great pieces you’ve got here.
 I’ve got a friend who’s very talented with MIDI… I’m going to send him here to have a listen.